brannm/academic-kickstart/content/publication/Fischer2016.md

 ---
-title: "Bisphenol A (BPA) Exposure In Utero Leads to Immunoregulatory Cytokine Dysregulation in the Mouse Mammary Gland.
-Horm Canc.
-2016"
+title: "Bisphenol A (BPA) Exposure In Utero Leads to Immunoregulatory Cytokine Dysregulation in the Mouse Mammary Gland"
 authors:
 - Catha Fischer
 - Ramanaiah Mamillapalli